leyhline/Lagrange/_drafts/creating-a-vagrant-base-box.md

 $ visudo
 ```

-I hope you're proficient with Vim. :wink: At the end of the just opened sudo configuration file write:
+I hope you're proficient with Vim. :wink: Adding this to the end of the just opened sudo configuration file:

 ```
 vagrant ALL=(ALL) NOPASSWD: ALL